Kachi-Awaji/GIT-intro/Lesson-1.md

 <pre>
 </pre>

 The next dialog box lets you select a folder on your system where you would like to install GIT.
-You don't need to change anything here so click next to move forward.
+You don't need to change anything here so click **Next** to move forward.

 ![Select installation location](./screenshots/6-DestinationLocation.png)
 ##### Selecting installation location
  <pre>

 </pre>
 On the next screen, you can select some components you want installed with GIT.
-The selected options are fine, and don't need further tweaking, except for advanced users.
+The default options are fine and don't need further tweaking.
 Click **Next** to continue.
 ![Components Setup](./screenshots/7-ComponentsSetup.png)
 ##### Components Setup...
 <pre>